LUXMAN vintage audio

 selling their products was easy, but from the 1960's companies like Philips were growing stronger & faster

-even the famous CD-player factories.
+even the famous CD-player factories in Hasselt etc.

 MBLE was not able to establish a strong audio brandname in the 1960's, the same way as ie. Braun in Germany,

 although their products had it all in it: high-grade designed electronics, nice modern appearance, good performance, etc.